danielguillan/responder/README.md

 ### 1. Define your own breakpoints

-Include the `respond-to-breakpoints()` mixin in your stylesheet and pass a list of desired breakpoints.
+Include the `respond-to-breakpoints()` mixin in your stylesheet and pass your list of custom breakpoints.
 Define as many as you need and give each one of them a name and a min-width value.

 *An example:*